Visiting the Planetarium

 Shows are subject to change.

-You can enquire about reservations, venue hire, school bookings and general or observatory enquiries, by:
+You can enquire about school bookings, venue hire and general enquiries, by:

-The following table shows standard opening hours for The Planetarium.
-You can also find out when the Planetarium is closed, including special closure periods.
+The following table shows standard opening hours for the Planetarium.

 The Planetarium is closed to the public:

 General entry to the Planetarium is free.
-You need a ticket for Cosmic Skydome shows.
+Tickets are required for shows in the Cosmic Skydome.

 Council honours the Queensland Government Companion Card and Companion Cards from other Australian states and territories.
 This allows free entry for anyone accompanying a person with disability who requires attendant care support.

 Single admission prices: